DroPZsec/ScriptMap/README.md

 #################################Install guide##############################
-You just need Nmap (sudo apt.get install nmap), and co to the "scripts" folder and type "chmod +x *".
+You just need Nmap (sudo apt.get install nmap), and co to the "scripts" folder and type "chmod +x *" after unzip.
 Thast´s it!
 ============================================================================